Featured image of post Run!

 Why?
 The battery was empty.

 Why?
-I didn’t plug in my phone before going to bed.
+I didn’t plug my phone in before going to sleep.

-The cause of my lateness at work would therefore be the fact that I had forgotten to charge my phone, and one solution to prevent this from happening again would be for me to pay more attention to it in future.
+The cause of my lateness at work would therefore be having forgotten to charge my phone, and a solution so it doesn’t happen again would be for me to pay more attention to it in the future.

-This is a classic example of the advantages and disadvantages of this method.
+This example is very classic and is quite handy for illustrating the pros and cons of this method.

-• Advantage: it encourages you to take a step back and look at what’s going on.
+• Advantage: it pushes you to take a step back on incidents that occur.

-• Disadvantage: it over-simplifies problems a little too much.
-Remembering to charge my phone is no guarantee that I’ll be on time for work in the next few days.
+• Disadvantage: it oversimplifies problems a little too much.
+Remembering to charge my phone guarantees in no way that I’ll be on time for work in the coming days.

-Problem: Users can no longer connect to the application.
+Problem: Users can no longer log into the application.

 Why?
-The authentication system returns an error 500.
+The authentication system returns a 500 error.

 Why?
 The authentication service is unable to query the user database.

 Why?
-The authentication service cannot establish a connection to the database.
+The authentication service cannot establish a connection with the database.

 Why?
 The database server is unreachable.